vensder/debian-kippo/README.md

-# Dockerizing Kippo SSH Honeypot (image 196 Mb) based on Debian.
+# Dockerizing Kippo SSH Honeypot based on Debian.

 UPD: The original Kippo project is outdated and not compatible with the latest libraries and protocols.
 See actual fork https://github.com/cowrie/cowrie